 Debt service for Curry Health Center decreased by \$125k in FY 2011.
 These funds will now be dedicated to the new debt service.
 In addition the Curry Health Center will redirect current budgeted capital funds of \$125k to the repayment.
-The mechanism for financing will be either an InterCap loan or if the Biomass Project is approved, through the issuance of revenue bonds.
+The mechanism for financing will be an InterCap loan.